pratik2315/esamwad-user-service/docs/user service/overview.md

 ### 🪜 User Service High Level Diagram

-This diagram captures the high-level view of the User service and how different applications can register on the user service for using its APIs.
+This diagram captures the high-level view of the User service and how different applications can register on the user service for using its APIs:

 <p align="center">
 <img src="images/User-service_HLD.png" width="500" height="300"/>